86Box/docs/dev/api/device.rst

 .. figure:: images/deviceconfig.png
    :align: center

    All option types currently configurable through the user interface.
-[TO BE UPDATED ONCE I GET OUT OF HIDPI]

-These options are stored in the emulated machine's configuration file, in a section identified by the device's ``name``:
+These options are stored in the emulated machine's configuration file, in a section identified by the device's ``name``, optionally followed by the device's instance number (preceded by ``#``) if it's different from the default ``0``:

 .. code-block:: none

-    [Foo-1234]
+    [Foo-1234 #1]
     selection = 0
     hex16 = 0220
     hex20 = D8000
     fname = D:/VMs/86Box/86Box.exe
     binary = 1
     spinner = 1234
+    mac = 00:00:00
     midi_out = 0
     midi_in = 0